HuiLin0220/huilin0220.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am currently a Ph.D.
-Candidate at iVPL lab at Northwestern University, with main research efforts on generative AI and multi-modal pre-training problems.
+Candidate at iVPL lab at Northwestern University, with main research efforts on XX.
 My first two years were studying additive manufacturing.
 Previously, I got my master's degree from the Department of Mechanical Engineering, Huazhong University of Science and Technology, in 2019, studying federated learning and model robustness problems in computer vision.
 I received the B. Eng (honors) degree from Honors College,  Huazhong University of Science and Technology, in 2016.